yChenN1/speech_llm/README.md

 # Music Generation/TTS with Large Language Models

-This repository contains the PyTorch implementation of music generation/text-to-speech (TTS) with LLaMA-based large language models (LLMs).
-This repo converts both texts and audio into discrete tokens.
-In training, the LLM system is trained with next discrete ID prediction.
-In sampling, the system generate discrete audio IDs in an autoregressive way.
-The figure below shows the training of the LLM.
+This repository contains a PyTorch implementation of music generation and text-to-speech (TTS) using LLaMA-based large language models (LLMs).
+During training, the system converts both text and audio into discrete tokens. the LLM system is trained to predict the next discrete ID.
+During sampling, the system generates discrete audio IDs in an autoregressive manner.
+The figure below illustrates the training process of the LLM.
+Users can train a music generation model in less than 10 hours using a single RTX 4090 GPU.

 <img src="./assets/llm.png" width="600">